Top App Designing Tools: A Comparison with Pros and Cons

 - Somewhat complicated and requires a learning curve

 - More good for adding interactivity to designs than designing

 2. Adobe XD

 If agility is something you desire in designing or creating prototypes, then Adobe XD is a good option, because not only does it let you design but also share user interfaces and experiences.
 With Adobe XD it’s smooth sailing for digital projects under its Creative Cloud suite.
-Moreover, it’s industry standard.
-If you’re new to Adobe’s XD however, you may find it’s interface different from the regular adobe.
+Moreover, it’s the industry standard.
+If you’re new to Adobe’s XD however, you may find its interfaces different from the regular adobe.
 However, it’s in competition with the leading design tools in the market.